Makuwro/help-articles/articles/policies/privacy.md

 * To feature your content in the library and on the home page, if you give us permission to do so.

+* To monitor potential abuse.

 ### Who we share them to
-If your account is public, we share them to all users who request for it by default; however, you may change your privacy settings on a submission-level.
+* If your account is public, we share them to **users** who request for it by default; however, you may change your privacy settings on a submission-level.

-If your account is private, we only share them to users who you tell us to share them to.
+* If your account is private, we only share them to **your followers** and other **specific members** who you tell us to share them to.

+### How long we store it for
+We store your submissions for as long as you want us to, and long enough for us to ensure you didn't violate our policies.
+When you request for us to delete your submission, it will be inaccessible to everyone who does not work for Makuwro, LLC.
+Then, our server will automatically check if there are any reports attached to the submission.
+If we find reports, the submission's content will not be deleted until all reports are resolved.
+Once there aren't anymore reports, the submission will be completely deleted from our servers.

+## Submissions that you like and members that you follow
+### Why we use them
+* To provide you with a history of the submissions you like.

+* To recommend submissions to you and other users.

+* To recommend users to you and other users.

+* To enforce restrictions, such as bans and blocks.

+* To monitor potential abuse.

+### Who we share them to
+* By default, we share members you follow and submissions you like to **members**.
+You're able to change this in your privacy settings.

+### How long we store it for
+We store your likes until you unlike the submission in question.
+We also store users you follow until you unfollow them.
+However, if you delete your account, we will delete these lists.

-# Information we automatically receive and store
+# Data we automatically receive and store
-## Your IP addresses when signing up
+## Your IP addresses when signing up and signing in
 ### Why we use it
 * To enforce restrictions, such as bans and blocks.

-* To monitor abuse.
+* To monitor potential abuse.

 ### Who we share it to
 We don't share your IP addresses without your explicit permission.

 ### How long we store it for
 We keep your IP addresses for the lifetime of your account.
 You may delete your account if you want to remove your IP from our database.

+# Cookies we use
+We store a single cookie on your browser to authenticate you.
+It's called "session", and it's a long, jumbled string that tells us that you're you.
+We are not responsible if you decide to share this with other people, or use this in another client.

+# Acquisitions and mergers
+In the **extremely unlikely** event that Makuwro, LLC is acquired by another company, your data might be transferred to the new owner(s).
+We will give you a notice via your email if this happens.

+# Changes to this policy
+As Makuwro grows, we might need to change this policy to reflect the needs of the service.
+When this happens, we will let you know on the website and via email at least 30 days before the effective date.